The Onyx Hotel Tour

-The Onyx Hotel Tour (billed as The Onyx Hotel Tour 2004) was the fifth concert tour by American entertainer Britney Spears.
+The Onyx Hotel Tour was the fifth concert tour by American entertainer Britney Spears.
 It showcased her fourth studio album, In the Zone (2003), and visited North America and Europe.
 A tour to promote the album was announced in December 2003.
 Its original name was the In the Zone Tour, but Spears was sued for trademark infringement and banned from using the name.